theopensystemslab/digital-planning-data-schemas/types/schemas/postSubmissionApplication/README.md

 Comments can be submitted during the consultation period, which can bet determiend by looking in the `data.consultation.startDate` and `data.consultation.endDate` fields.

 Not all applications have a consultation period, however some LPA's accept comments until a decision is made.
-I have added the `data.localPlanningAuthority.commentsAcceptedUntilDecision` flag so that each LPA can set this and this flag will allow the DPR to determine whether or not comments can be sent - without complicating the application process
+I have added the `data.localPlanningAuthority.publicCommentsAcceptedUntilDecision` flag so that each LPA can set this and this flag will allow the DPR to determine whether or not comments can be sent - without complicating the application process

 ## Technical Notes on the Implementation